Feature Focus: Enhanced Technical Debt Estimates

 – When an application is onboarded, CAST Highlight multiplies occurrences found for each code insight by the effort estimate.

 – The total Technical Debt estimate equals the sum of all code insight effort estimates.
+The Technical Debt raw value you can get from the API is expressed in minutes, the dashboards eventually aggregate in hours or person days (8 hours per day).

 It’s that simple…